By Stephen C. Schultz

 I recently returned from a visit to California where the clinical director of Oxbow Academy and I met with a family whose son recently graduated from Oxbow.
 This meeting was to "check in" with the family, see how things were going and assist in realigning any expectations that may be unmet.
 The one thing that is glaringly apparent is that the students come home with a maturity level and insight unmatched by their peers.
 As we work with these families, that are truly pioneers in their persistence and dedication to their sons, we have noticed some trends.

-About sixty percent of the students have come to us from other residential placements, wilderness treatment programs or outpatient therapists.
+Sixty percent of the students have had other treatment experiences such as outpatient care, day treatment, partial hospitalization or placement in an RTC.
 The other trend is similar in percentage, sixty percent, but represents students that are adopted.
-We’re not quite sure what to make of this yet, but it’s interesting none the less.

 - Parents only commit to first 90 days